alexjlockwood/AndroidDesignPatterns/_posts/2016-11-29-introduction-to-icon-animation-techniques.md

     | 0.334 | 2                        | 0.9                     | 1.5                    |
     | 1     | 2                        | 1                       | 1                      |

-    During the first third of the animation, the the outer ring's stroke width and scale are simultaneously increased and decreased respectively, making it look as if the outer ring is collapsing inwards towards the center---a pretty awesome effect!
+    Pay particular attention to the first third of the animation, when the outer ring's stroke width and scale are simultaneously increased and decreased respectively to make it look as if the outer ring is collapsing inwards towards the center---a pretty awesome effect!

 {% include posts/2016/11/29/includes3_transforming_paths_animated_svgs.html %}

-One last example that makes use of group transformations is the _horizontal indeterminate progress bar_.
+One last animation that makes use of group transformations is the _horizontal indeterminate progress bar_.
 A horizontal indeterminate progress bar consists of three paths: a translucent background and two inner rectangular paths.
-Over the course of the animation the two inner rectangles are horizontally translated and scaled at varying degrees.
-Toggle the checkboxes in **Figure 4** below to see how each transformation individually contributes to the final result!
+During the animation the two inner rectangles are horizontally translated and scaled at varying degrees.
+Toggle the checkboxes in **Figure 4** below to see how each transformation individually contributes to the animation!

 {% include posts/2016/11/29/includes4_transforming_paths_indeterminate_progress.html %}

 ### Trimming stroked `path`s

 A lesser known property of stroked paths is that they can be _trimmed_.
-Given a stroked path, we can choose to show only a portion of the path before having it drawn to the display.
+That is, given a stroked path we can choose to show only a portion of it before it is drawn to the display.
 In Android, this is done using the following animatable attributes:

 | Property name            | Element type | Value type | Min | Max |
 |--------------------------|--------------|------------|-----|-----|